akanksha-tanu/akanksha-tanu/README.md

     </p>
   --->

-NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github.
+NOTE: Top languages does not indicate my skill level orsomething ,rather it's an indication by github metric of which languages I have the most code on github.

 [![Akanksha's github stats](https://github-readme-stats.vercel.app/api?username=akanksha-tanu)](https://github.com/akanksha-tanu/github-readme-stats)